Sailing the Italian Adriatic coast: Complete guide

 Italy's Adriatic coast, with its crystal-clear waters, golden sandy beaches and historic towns, is a top destination for yachtsmen.
 From Venice to the charming islands of the Tremiti archipelago, via the dynamic cities of Rimini and Bari, this coast offers a diversity of landscapes and unforgettable experiences.

-Board with Orca Retail and indulge in a journey along this mythical coastline.
-Discover picturesque ports, visit archaeological sites, sample local specialities and soak up the warm atmosphere of Italian cities.
+Sail with Orca Retail and indulge in a journey along this mythical coastline.
+Discover picturesque ports, visit archaeological sites, sample local specialties and soak up the warm atmosphere of Italy's coastal towns.

 Trieste